 Statistics disprove some of the preconceptions about drivers aged 65 or older.
 Here are a few.

 Drivers aged 65 or older are proportionally involved in fewer accidents resulting in bodily injuries than all driver's licence holders.
-Senior drivers are involved in a significant proportion of accidents occurring at intersections, whether they are going straight or turning left or right.
+A significant proportion of accidents involving senior drivers occur at intersections in urban areas.

-However, in the event of an accident, people aged 65 or older are more likely to sustain fatal injuries.
-These people represent a higher proportion of deceased victims than injured victims.
+However, in the event of an accident, people aged 65 or older are more likely to sustain fatal injuries or be left with significant impairment, given their greater physiological vulnerability.

 The vast majority of the information that a driver needs to drive safely passes through the eyes.